 What to do: This answer is as straightforward as it gets: drink more water, more often.
-And not just when you're exercising: "Be aware of your hydration throughout the week.”
-We also suggest eating more of these 30 hydrating foods.
+And not just when you're exercising: "Be aware of your hydration throughout the week."
+(Related: What Happened When I Drank Twice as Much Water as Usual)

-Perhaps one of the largest players in the exercise-nausea game is your diet.
-Eating a large meal and going to boot camp shortly after is a fairly obvious recipe for disaster.
+Perhaps one of the largest players in the workout-nausea game is your diet.
+Eating a large meal and going to boot camp shortly after is a fairly obvious recipe for an upset stomach after workouts.
 However, Scott says that skipping meals or not eating a satiating balance of protein and carbs can also play a role.
 Too full and your stomach won't have enough time to properly digest.
 Hungry?
 An empty gurgling stomach will have your water sloshing around in your stomach making waves.
-It may take some time to learn what's best for your stomach, as it's different for everyone, but this is a great place to start: What to Eat Before Working Out and When to Eat It.
+It may take some time to learn what's best for your stomach, as it's different for everyone.
+(Related: The Best Foods to Eat Before and After a Workout)